Now here’s another tale from ancient Troy,

 In front of Priam’s eyes, the desperate king,

-Reduced to tears, with spirit languishing.
+Reduced to tears, his spirit languishing.

 That night, concealed by darkness, Priam went